iacmac-web-tools/amr-cloud-hugo/content/en/post/invite-register/index.md

 Please, specify your name, occupation, speciality, and organization you represent (if any) in your request letter.

-The administration of AMRcloud will consider your application and will respond to you soon.
+The AMRcloud Administration will consider your application and will respond to you soon.